08 December 2023

 - Perform color analysis.
 This specific UI procedure is crucial to make your app appealing at first sight.
 For example, white is associated with truth and simplicity, violet with quality, red - excitement, green - refreshment.

-The essential team for building an application from scratch may include:
+The essential team for food delivery app design may include:

 - Project manager